Broker Tips: How to Grow Your Insurance Book of Business

 The traditional business model of brokers relying on referrals and in-person contact before a policy is sold is disappearing.
 While recommendations and personal relationships are obviously still important to today’s commercial insurance buyers, the convenience of researching and buying insurance online has become paramount in the customer journey.

 The fact that prospects are looking for information online is good news for forward-looking brokers.
-Those that can adapt to the new conditions and take advantage of new marketing opportunities and channels will thrive.
+Those who can adapt to the new conditions and take advantage of new marketing opportunities and channels will thrive.

 Modern marketing tactics such as search engine optimization (SEO), content marketing, and email marketing will be crucial for any broker looking to grow.